Tilletia caries: Hosts

 Agropyron (wheatgrass), Bromus (bromegrasses), Elymus (wildrye), Festuca (fescues), Hordeum (barleys), Lolium (ryegrasses), Poa (meadow grass), Secale cereale (rye), Triticale, Triticum spp. (wheats) – including T. aestivum (common wheat), T. dicoccum (hulled wheat), T. turgidum (durum wheat) – and other Poaceae (other grasses).

 Signs and symptoms

-Plants that are infected with Tilletia caries will be stunted anywhere from a few centimeters/inches below average to half the average height of a healthy plant.
+It is difficult to detect Tilletia caries early in its infection period; by the time symptoms are able to be detected, the pathogen is systemic throughout the plant.
+Plants that are infected will be stunted anywhere from a few centimeters/inches below average to half the average height of a healthy plant.
 Additionally, the heads are slender and remain green longer than healthy heads.
 A symptom that is indicative of T. caries is the replacement of yellow heads with grey bunt balls in the head of infected plants.
 The infected bunt balls are about the same shape and size as normal kernels.
 When the mature kernels are broken, they are full of a black, powdery mass of the fungal spores.
 These fungal spores give off a distinctive fishy smell and are oily to the touch.
-By the time symptoms are able to be detected, the pathogen is systemic throughout the plant, making it difficult to detect the pathogen early in the infection period.